Floorp-Projects/Floorp/gfx/angle/src/libANGLE/renderer/gl/glx/FBConfigCompatibility.md

 use it for all types of EGL surfaces
  * It must have an associated visual ID so that we can use it with X, it seems like this would be strongly tied to it having the ```WINDOW_BIT``` set.
- * We would like a conformat context.
+ * We would like a conformant context.

 Study of compatible GLXFBConfigs
 --------------------------------